Emam96/Class2Lab/README.md

 1. it was easy, ahmed is great and our work was smooth and fast.
 I learned some good stuff from him also
 2. The hardest part was pulling the repos again after doing the work, we faced a problem and solved it using the terminal
-3. Im improving at Javascript, better every day
+3. Im improving at Javascript, better every day,
-4. it 2 hours maybe
+4. it took 2 hours maybe,

+## day 4
+*  its all about styling now.
+*  I learned a lot, javascript specially, its good to understand javascript finally.
+*  not a long time, it was ready from the beginning.